 Patient Management plans are an observed Mini-CEX that requires the student to take a history, conduct a physical examination and review investigations.
 The student then integrates these skills and has a verbal discussion with the observing supervisor on next best steps in patient management.
 This integrated clinical task reflects the higher level of clinical reasoning and synthesis required as they approach internship.
 Feedback provided in the WBA should align to that given to students at the time of the interaction.
-The Global score given relates to the students' ability to conduct this clinical skill (history or examination or patient management plan) relevant to their current level of learning:
+The Global score given relates to the students' ability to conduct this clinical skill relevant to their current level of learning:

-Students are required to complete and evidence six (6) Mini-CEX at an entrustability rating Level 3:
+Students are required to complete and evidence four (4) Mini-CEX at an entrustability rating Level 3: